 Raise the oven temperature to 375 degrees.

-Meanwhile, cook the pancetta in a large nonstick sauté pan over medium-high heat, stirring often, until crisp, about 5 minutes.
+Meanwhile, cook the Pancetta in a large nonstick sauté pan over medium-high heat, stirring often, until crisp, about 5 minutes.
 Crumble the sausage into the pan and cook, stirring often and breaking up any large pieces, until the meat loses most of its pinkness, about 3 minutes.
 Using a slotted spoon, transfer meat to the bowl and toss to combine with the bread cubes.

 Add the cremini mushrooms to the pan and season lightly with salt and pepper.
 Cook over medium-high heat, stirring only occasionally, until the mushrooms release their juices and absorb them back again and the mushrooms are golden, about 5 minutes.
 Add the remaining mushrooms and cook until tender and juices have been soaked up, about 5 minutes.
 Transfer to the bowl and mix.

 Melt the butter in the pan over medium heat.
 Add the leek and celery, season with salt and pepper and cook, stirring often until the vegetables are tender, about 6 minutes.
 Transfer to the bowl.
-Add the apricots and parsley, season with salt and pepper and mix well.
+Add the apricots and parsley, season with salt and pepper, and mix well.

 Stir in the eggs and the chicken broth.
 The stuffing should be somewhat moist, if it’s not, add a little more chicken broth.
 Pile the stuffing into a generously buttered 2 1/2-quart shallow baking dish.
-Bake at 375 degrees and bake until top is nice and crusty and golden brown about 30-35 minutes and middle is hot.
+Bake at 375 degrees and bake until the top is nice and crusty and golden brown about 30-35 minutes and the middle is hot.
 If it is browning too much – cover with foil and cook until the middle is hot.